fixstream-web/website/README.md

 `gulp pages`: Parses through site-data.json and generates a default HBS, SCSS, and JS file for each page name.
 Convenient for keeping source files in line with data.

-`gulp functions`: Compiles any HBS found in functions.hbs.

 `gulp theme`:Generates style.css from theme data in site-data.json (registers theme for WP admin to find).
-Also runs `gulp functions`.
 Builds to theme root.

 `gulp images`: Basically just takes images in development and duplicates/moves to built (WordPress theme).

-`gulp hbs`: Comples HBS from site-data.json as well as content within HBS templates. **_Content is not fully separated from source._**.
+`gulp hbs`: Comples HBS from site-data.json as well as content within HBS templates.
+This also builds required functions.php. **_Content is not fully separated from source._**.
 Builds to theme root.
 Can be watched with `gulp hbs:watch`

 `gulp css`: Compiles and minifies SCSS.
 Builds to theme's /css directory.
 Can be watched with `gulp css:watch`